go101/immutable-value-proposal/README.md

 A value of type `T.fixed` may be modifiable, it is just that the values referenced (either directly or indirectly) by the `T.fixed` value can't be modified.

+Please note that, although a value **can't be modified through `*.fixed` values which are referencing it** (the core principle of the proposal),
+**it is possible to be modified through other `*.normal` values which are referencing it**.
+(Yes, this proposal doesn't solve all problems.)
+In other words, data syncrhonizations might be still needed when concurrently reading the values referenced by `*.fixed` values.

 Below, for description convenience, the proposal will call
 * `T` values declared with `var` as `var.normal` values.
 * `T` values declared with `final` as `final.normal` values.